Skip to content

 If you own an iPhone 15: Skip it.
 The improvements are real but incremental.
 Wait for the iPhone 17, which promises a complete design overhaul.

 If you own an iPhone 13 or older: The iPhone 16 is the one to get.
+And if you’re on a tighter budget, the iPhone 16e packs the same A18 chip for $599.
 The A18 chip future-proofs you for Apple Intelligence, and the battery improvement compounds over daily use.

 Buy iPhone 15 on Amazon (paid link) (paid link)